brandonrobertz/virtualcurrency-trading-alerts/README.md

     optional arguments:
       -h, --help            show this help message and exit --limit LIMIT         Wait this number of seconds between alerts.
-Default:
-                            300
-      --audiofile AUDIOFILE
+If you want an alert to fire back-to-back until volume even is over, set this to 0.
+Default: 300 --audiofile AUDIOFILE
                             Location of audio file to play.
+Default: notify.wav --player PLAYER       Specify player to play audio files.
+Will override automatic search for players.
+The filename will be tacked onto the end of the player as an argument.
-Default: notify.wav --host HOST           SMTP host
+      --host HOST           SMTP host
       --port PORT           SMTP port
       --sender SENDER       E-mail alert sender